 Nutrition for 2 tenders plus ¼ of the dipping sauce: Calories 320; fat 19g; saturated fat 3g; carbs 4g; sugars 2g; sodium 628mg; fiber 2g; protein 31g.

-It's best to use almond meal in this recipe and not blanched, finely ground almond flour.
+It's best to use almond meal and not superfine almond flour.
 Almond meal is made with ground almonds that were not blanched, so they still have their skin.
 Its texture is coarser than that of blanched almond flour, so it more closely resembles breadcrumbs.
 However, if all you have is blanched almond flour, you can use it in this recipe.

-You can keep the leftovers for up to 4 days in an airtight container in the fridge.
-The almond flour coating will lose its crispness, but you can get some of it back by reheating them in a 350°F oven for about 15 minutes or until heated through.
+You can keep the leftovers in an airtight container in the fridge for up to 4 days.
+The almond flour coating will lose its crispness, but you can get some of it back by reheating the chicken uncovered in a 350°F oven until heated through.
+You can also enjoy the leftovers cold.